 Jumping can be great fun, and use all of your dog’s joints to traverse.
 Puppies can start jumping at a young age, but you should undertake them as safely as possible!
 Do not let your puppy try them before they are at least 12 to 15 months old.

 The best thing to do is to start your dog on the lowest jumps.
 Even if they seem tall enough to go higher, their bodies are still developing!
-Keep sessions short, between 5-10 minutes is sufficient for many dogs.
+Keeping sessions short, between 5-10 minutes is sufficient for many dogs.

-A tunnel is an exciting and essential part of any dog agility training course!
+A dog tunnel is an exciting and essential part of any dog agility training course!
 Although it may seem like an easy obstacle, it can take some time to teach your dog how to use it.
 Your dog will not always see the other side when entering.
 They have to learn to run in at full blast and trust that you guide them to safety.
-Stuck on ideas?
 Learning how to build a dog agility tunnel will not take you very long!